lev-landau-official/cleo_cryptor/README.md

 - **Password protection**.
 You heard it right!
 It is optional, but you can protect your CLEO scripts with a password.
 This means you can retrieve source code of your script using your secret phrase.
 When script encrypted without a password, source code is not retrievable.

 - **General file encryptor**.
 Okay, I will say this... you can use this tool to encrypt files other than CLEO scripts, in which case password is mandatory.
-Although keep in mind, this tool does not necessarily comply with "safety standards of cryptography", use at your own risk.
+Although keep in mind, this tool does not necessarily comply with "safety standards of cryptography".
 Huge files supported.

 - **Decryption**.
 Every other CLEO encryptor is broken and useless, trust me on this.
 This functionality allows you to break popular encryption algorithms (MogAika, FYP, blackjesus etc.).
 Some scripts may not decrypt, show them to me!
 Will decrypt on the next release.